ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 ## Customizing the builds

 The {@link getting-started/legacy-getting-started/predefined-builds CKEditor&nbsp;5 builds} come ready to use, with a set of built-in plugins and a predefined configuration.
-While you can change the configuration easily by using the `config` property of the `<CKEditor>` component which allows you to change the {@link getting-started/setup/toolbar toolbar} or {@link getting-started/setup/configuration#removing-features remove some plugins}, you need to rebuild the editor to add more plugins.
+While you can change the configuration easily by using the `config` property of the `<CKEditor>` component which allows you to change the {@link getting-started/setup/toolbar toolbar} or remove some plugins, you need to rebuild the editor to add more plugins.

 There are three main ways to do that.